hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/aries-cloudagent-python.md

 I think it's important to have the feature https://github.com/hyperledger/aries-cloudagent-python/issues/2786 available for multitenancy going forward as this is where some of my confusion came from.
 When I first thought this didn't work, the author tenant wasn't setup completely.
 (It's pretty much finished other than some unit testing problems)

 The other issue somewhat related to this issue is https://github.com/hyperledger/aries-cloudagent-python/issues/2792 but work can be done off of this issue as it is more relevant.

+I'm thinking about how this is going to work with the admin agent on `askar` and a tenant is on `askar-anoncreds` and vice versa, and how this is going to work with the upgrade script etc. Currently this doesn't work because the wallet type of the admin agent is what decides what endpoints are available.

+I don't think these questions are related to this ticket though so the tests should be enough to close this issue.
             </td>
         </tr>
     </table>